 - DIY or professional painting

-The cost of painting your house depends on whether you undertake the work yourself or employ a contractor.
+The cost of painting a house depends on whether you undertake the work yourself or employ a contractor.
 Alternatively, you may hire a pro to paint the exterior while doing the interior work.

 Painting a two-story house necessitates numerous safety precautions, including the use of scaffolding in addition to ladders.